XavierVI/Project2/README.md

 #### [X] Write a static method in the BT class.
 It takes an array of integer values and creates a **binary search tree** by consecutively inserting these values to an empty tree (Nil).
 The method is required to return a reference of a Node object.
 You need to implement a helper function for inserting a new node to a binary search tree.

-#### [???]
-Write a method to delete the node which has the given key.
+#### [X] Write a method to delete the node which has the given key.
 We assume that the binary tree is a binary search tree.